Cast Iron Skillet Pizza

 • Mozzarella cheese is classic for a deep dish pizza.

-• Use your favorite toppings, such as hot Italian sausage.
+• Use your favorite toppings, such as Italian sausage, pepperoni, green peppers, mushrooms, ham, onion—anything you like!

-Pour in two tablespoons of olive oil, swirl it around, and sprinkle it with cornmeal and sea salt.
+Heat a cast iron skillet on the stovetop over medium heat, and add olive oil, cornmeal, and sea salt.
 The cornmeal helps the pizza release easily from the pan.

-The salt is because I think almost all pizza dough is a little bland.
-The sea salt on the bottom of the crust hits your tongue first and makes the crisp crust even more delicious.
+Why salt?
+I think almost all pizza dough is a little bland.
+The salt on the bottom of the crust hits your tongue first and makes the crisp crust even more delicious.

 Then roll out the pizza dough and place it in the cast iron pan.
 It might not go all the way up the edges, and that’s ok.
 Just coax the sides up a little bit so it creates a well for the toppings.